[This Remit was updated by the MEs' Executive, September, 2018]

 - To take minutes on a rotating basis at the MEs' Executive meetings (where the meetings are not recorded).

-- To engage with the ME community by collecting feedback from the membership and being open to suggestions or requests.
+- To engage with the MEs’ community by collecting feedback from members and being open to suggestions or requests.

 Responsibilities of MEs' Executive Co-Convenors

 - To liaise on a regular basis to ensure issues of relevance to MEs are taken forward to the MEs' Executive in the first instance, and to determine how these should be managed (e.g. by e-mail, teleconference).

 - To organise and collate feedback from members of the MEs’ Executive on documents sent to the Co-Convenors of the Executive or the full MEs’ Executive from the EiC or other members of the EMD.